-We will be heavily dependent on the RITA system and Horizon s line of implantable vascular ports in order to achieve our sales goals and our profitability targets.
+We will be heavily dependent on the RITA system and our line of specialty access catheters in order to achieve our sales goals and our profitability targets.
 Failure to achieve and grow market acceptance for either product line could harm our business.

-The majority of our sales will come from the sale of the RITA system and Horizon s line of implantable vascular ports.
+The majority of our sales will come from the sale of the RITA system and our line of specialty access catheters.
 Our financial performance will depend upon physician adoption and patient awareness of these products.
 If we are unable to convince physicians to use these products, we may not be able to generate sales because we do not have alternative products.